The format doesn't change the science — it changes whether you actually take it every day.

 Neither is universally better.
 Both can deliver the same NMN dose; choose by routine.
 Powder sticks are compact and easy to carry; capsules give a fixed daily habit.
 Check the labeled NMN amount in either format.

 Not by itself.
 What matters is the labeled single-ingredient NMN amount.
-Rejuvecore's stick lists 250mg NMN; Rokit America's 2-capsule serving lists 250mg NMN.
+A powder stick and a capsule serving can both list 250mg NMN; for example, Rejuvecore NMN 99.9 Pterostilbene and Rokit America NMN Pterostilbene each list 250mg NMN per capsule serving.

 Powder suits people who dislike swallowing capsules or travel often; capsules suit people who want a fixed routine.
 The best format is the one you will take consistently.